-The Shelter Program contracts shall be awarded for an initial term of one (1) year with the possibility of three (3) one (1) year extensions thereafter, subject to the availability of State and federal funds and the satisfactory performance of services by the Provider as determined by the DHS.
-The maximum contract term shall not exceed four (4) years, July 1, 2020, through June 30, 2024.
+The contracts shall be awarded for an initial term of one (1) year, starting June 15, 2021, with the possibility of three (3), one (1) year extensions thereafter, subject to the availability of State funds and subject to the satisfactory performance of services by the Provider as determined by the HPO.
+The maximum contract term shall not exceed four (4) years, June 15, 2021 through June 14, 2025.